 Interstate reciprocity is a program that allows teachers certified in one state to teach in another state.
 Learn more about teacher certification reciprocity on Teach.com.
 Or, for more specific questions about reciprocity in Washington, D.C., contact the Washington D.C.
 State Board of Education.

 According to the Bureau of Labor Statistics , the average teacher in D.C. makes $71,110 per year.
 This can vary widely, however, depending on level of experience.

 Learn more about teacher salaries and benefits on Teach.com.

 D.C. education jobs come with health insurance, basic life insurance, dental and optical insurance, a teacher retirement plan, and a variety of additional benefits.
 In general, D.C. teachers are eligible to retire at the age of 62, at the age of 60 with 20 years of service, at the age of 55 with 30 years of service if they were hired before November 1st, 1996, and at any age with 30 years of service if they were hired after November 1st, 1996.
 For more information, visit the D.C.
 Public Schools Retirement page.

 The D.C.
-Public Schools Careers page is a good place to start for teachers looking to work in the D.C. area.
-Aspiring teachers can submit a general application and be placed in one of the needed subjects of the district.
+Public Schools Career Opportunities page is a good place to start for teachers looking to work in the D.C. area.
+Aspiring teachers can submit a general application and be placed in one of the needed subject areas in the district.

 Learn more about finding a teaching job on Teach.com.